Teaching Professor, Director: Technology Consulting in the Global Community Program

 - 67-328 Mobile to Cloud: Building Distributed Applications 67-330 Technology Consulting in the Community

-Joseph Mertz is an Associate Teaching Professor in the H. John Heinz III College and in the undergraduate Information Systems Program in the College of Humanities and Social Sciences.
+Joseph Mertz is a Teaching Professor in the H. John Heinz III College and in the undergraduate Information Systems Program in the College of Humanities and Social Sciences.
 His teaching focuses on two threads: developing technical-professional leadership skills and using technology for development.

 Since 1998 he has developed and taught a "Technology Consulting in the Community" course that has engaged highly talented students as technology consultants helping close to 300 nonprofit organizations, schools, and businesses in the Pittsburgh region.